Initializing the Flight Controller

 What you will need

-A base station computer (Linux recommended; macOS works with
+A base station computer running Linux (Ubuntu) or macOS

 USB to USB-C cable